canopas/flutter-developer-roadmap-2023/README.md

   - Users should be able to search for a word by typing it into a search bar
   - App should display as user type in the search view
   - The app should display the word's definition along with pronunciations, parts of speech, examples, and synonyms.
-  - Add option to play pronunciations of word
+  - Add option to play pronunciations of word.
-* Make sure the app will not make unnecessary API calls while typing in search view
+* Make sure the app will not make unnecessary API calls while typing in search view.
-* Use Streambuilder to render UI
+* Use Streambuilder to render UI.
 * API - https://api.dictionaryapi.dev/api/v2/entries/en/<word>
-* Write Unit test for viewModel
+* Write Unit test for viewModel.

 ### Practical 23
 #### Create a Contact Keeper application.
-* Build an app using one activity
+* Build an app with one screen.
 * On the Home screen
   - Show all Contacts on the home screen
     - Show name, phone number and profile